Aksheet10/Cyber-Security-Resources/README.md

 # Cyber Security Resources
-I have collected many FREE resources and may add many more in the future thanks :)
+I have collected many FREE resources and will add many more in the future :)
-It will help you a lot :D
+Hopefully it will help you a lot :D

 DM Me on Discord if you want to add more resources or suggest some changes - **BwainLess#5330**